KubaP/glsl-lsp/docs/Specification.md

 ```
 Any use of `TEST` would expand to the number token `49`.

-This operator can only be used within the body of a [define](#define) directive; everywhere else it is treated as two individual `#` characters, (which may or may not be legal depending on the specific directive).
-An error is produced if there is no token before/after the operator.
-An error is produced if a `##` is located immediately after the operator, i.e. `####`.
-A warning may be produced if the two tokens can't be concatenated together, such as `500##+`.
+This operator can only be used within the replacement-list of a [define](#define) directive; everywhere else it is treated as two individual `#` characters, (which may or may not be legal depending on the specific directive).
+A compile-time error is produced if there is no token before/after the operator.
+A compile-time error is produced if a `##` is located immediately after the operator, i.e. `####`.
+An attempt to combine two tokens which cannot be compined (e.g. `500##+`) results in no combination; the two tokens remain as separate.
+A warning may be produced in such a case.

 The main use of this operator is to concatenate an argument in a function-like macro with hardcoded tokens:
 ```glsl